Indigenous rights in Canada

 Children’s rights are denied by indifference and legal technicalities.
-Indigenous Peoples and human rights organizations urge all political leaders in Canada to make a clear public commitment to ending the discriminatory underfunding that is tearing apart First Nations families.
+Indigenous peoples and human rights organizations urge all political leaders in Canada to end the discriminatory under-funding that is tearing apart Indigenous families.

 With our partners we have made statements calling for an immediate end to discrimination against First Nations families.